Clusters

 const solanaProvider = window.phantom?.solana;

-for (let transaction of data.transactionData) {
+for (const transaction of data.transactionData) {

-const { signature } = await solanaProvider.signAndSendTransaction(transaction);
+const signature = await connection.sendTransaction(signedTransaction);

 }